JKindonNtx/solutions-euc/engineering/lab/README.md

 2. Set global github parameters user.name and user.email:

     ```
-    $ git config --global user.name "OKTA_Username"
+    $ git config --global user.name "firstnamelastname"
     $ git config --global user.email "YOUR_EMAIL"
     ```

-    **NOTE:** Using your OKTA username and Nutanix email address will allow us to identify VMs that are being deployed and in the near future we could use the email address for additional notification(s).
+    **NOTE:** Using your firstnamelastname as username and Nutanix email address will allow us to identify VMs that are being deployed and in the near future we could use the email address for additional notification(s).

 3. Make sure you have the docker desktop application running on your laptop.
 Click on Remote Explorer on the left of Visual Studio Code, then open Folder in Container.
 Make sure to open the Solutions-EUC folder and Visual Studio will build a container for you, install all the relevant tools and open the repository within that container.
 The first time you open up the folder in the container it may take some time as it has to download and install all the components